xiaoh11/bravo_data_prep/workflows/process_vcf/readme.md

 ## Preparation
 - Symlinks to reference: taken care of by ansible deployment.
-- Symlinks to bcfs: Use same bcfs as process_bcf workflow.
+- Symlinks to bcfs: symlink to full and sites directories.
-- Symlinks to crams: Use same crams as coverage workflow.

 The symlinks to bcfs and crams still done manually or by some script in `hacks/`